 Table 4 presents the RMSE and the AUROCs.
-We note that the EWA performs best once more in all our aggregation rules (unreported) but it does not do as well as the best linear convex combination.
-This suggests that like for France (and unlike the for the UK) we have a good pool of experts but that the learning could be improved further.
+The EWA performs best once more in all our aggregation rules (unreported) but it does not do as well as the best linear convex combination.
+This suggests that we have a good pool of experts but that the learning could be improved further.
 This may be linked to the fact that, for Germany, the two systemic crises are not far apart in time.